Navigating Waterbirth

 Optimal Pool Setup

 Ensure the birthing pool or tub is clean, appropriately sanitized, and large enough to allow freedom of movement for the laboring mother.
-Monitor and maintain the water temperature between 95-100°F (35-37.5°C) to keep it comfortable and safe.
+Monitor and maintain the water temperature between 95 and 100°F (35 and 37.5°C) to keep it comfortable and safe.

 Continuous Monitoring